Hoeijmakers/tayph/docs/getting_started.rst

 cross-correlations reminiscent of Hoeijmakers et al. (2018), but without the application of telluric correction.

-Download the dummy data, located here [URL].
+Download the dummy data, located `here <https://drive.google.com/file/d/1OMHXvCJ626oecP1j_0BYvHRQA_MCE0ec/view?usp=sharing>`_ .
 You may also download any other pipeline-reduced HARPS or HARPS-N dataset from the ESO or TNG archives (Tayph does *not* work on raw echelle data).
 A pipeline-reduced dataset will consist of a number of files for each exposure, i.e. e2ds_A/B, s1d_A/B, blaze_A/B files, etc. For the purpose of this walk-through, we will assume